 The discussion centered on the Irregular Warfare Annex to the 2018 National Defense Strategy.
 The annex was signed by then-Acting Secretary of Defense Michael P. Shanahan in early 2019.
 DASD Mulroy also led discussion on the current crises in the Middle East.

-Workshop participants included DASD Mulroy and former Undersecretary of Defense for Policy, Christine Wormuth, who is the current Director of NSRD's International Security and Defense Policy Center.
+Workshop participants included DASD Mulroy and former Undersecretary of Defense for Policy, Christine Wormuth, who is the current Director of NSRD's International Security and Defense Policy Program.
 Also in attendance were Frank Hoffman from the National Defense University (NDU); David Kilcullen, Director of the Combating Terrorism & Irregular Warfare Center at NDU; RAND colleagues Linda Robinson, Howard Shatz, and Ben Connable; and several members of the media for an off-the-record session.

 An approved statement by the DASD on the annex, and on the current situation in the Middle East, follows.